Elementary Staff

 Marisa Fox, RN, BSN, is a nurse in Portland, Oregon and has worked on an inpatient acute care floor for the past seven years.
 She is the oldest sibling to two sisters, Jessica and Erica, both living with type 1 diabetes.
 Marisa attended her first conference in 2005 and now loves working with the elementary group.

-Hannah Klippel was diagnosed with type 1 diabetes at the age of eight and attended her first Friends for Life Conference just four months later.
-This will be her 16th year participating in Friends for Life conferences, and she is excited for another amazing year with the Elementary team!
-She is forever grateful for the resources CWD has provided her and her family.
-Hannah considers her friends made through CWD her family, and she truly can't imagine her life without them!
+Hannah Klippel was diagnosed with type 1 diabetes at the age of eight and attended her first Friends for Life Conference as an elementary attendee just four months later in 2008.
+Growing up with Friends for Life conferences, she found a second family within the community and has been volunteering with the Elementary Team since 2018.
+Being a leader on the team is one of the most rewarding experiences for her.
+She is forever grateful for the support and resources that Children with Diabetes has provided to her and her family.
+The friendships she has built through CWD feel like family, and she truly can't imagine her life without them!

 Kayla Van Eperen has three siblings - two with type 1 - and is mom to David.
 She has been attending CWD conferences and Friends for Life Orlando since 2003.
 Kayla graduated in 2017 from Marquette University with a degree in Elementary Education and Communication Studies.
 She is a 5th-7th grade Math Teacher in Madison, WI.
 She is very excited to be one of the Elementary Team leaders this year because it is a place where everyone just “gets it.”
 It truly is a great opportunity to work with the elementary-aged children to continue the culture of not being alone at Friends for Life.